srvCodes/Gender-Classification-of-Blog-Author/README.md

 - [FMeasure.py](https://github.com/Saurav0074/gender_blog/blob/master/FMeasure.py) measures the text’s relative contextuality (implicitness), as opposed to the formality (explicitness).
 - [genderPreferentialFeatures.py](https://github.com/Saurav0074/gender_blog/blob/master/genderPreferentialFeatures.py) gives a measure of 10 distinguishing word endings.
+- [get_CBOW_features.py](https://github.com/Saurav0074/gender_blog/blob/master/get_CBOW_features.py) extracts the Continuous Bag Of Words from the text. *However, this didn't lead to any substantial improvement in the accuracy of the model.*

+### Classification Algorithms
+- [first_approach.py](https://github.com/Saurav0074/gender_blog/blob/master/first_approach.py) implements a Voting of Machine Learning Classifiers based on the features extracted above.

+## References
+[1] S. Jha, V. P. Dwivedi, D. K. Singh, and Ranvijay, “Gender classification of blog authors: With feature engineering and deep learning using lstm networks,” in *Proceedings of the Ninth International Conference on Advanced Computing (ICoAC-2018)*.

+[2] A. Mukherjee and B. Liu, “Improving gender classification of blog authors,” in *EMNLP*, 2010.